MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/biometric/ranking-a-biometric-driver-on-windows-update.md

 keywords:
 - biometric drivers WDK , ranking on Windows Update
-- ranking biometric drivers WDK biometric ms.date: 03/03/2023
+- ranking biometric drivers WDK biometric ms.date: 12/09/2024
 ---

 # Ranking a Biometric Driver on Windows Update

-Vendors who provide both legacy biometric and WBDI drivers can use the driver Feature Score to control which driver is installed from Windows Update.
+Vendors who provide both legacy biometric and WBDI drivers can use the driver [Feature Score](../install/feature-score--windows-vista-and-later-.md) to control which driver is installed from Windows Update.

 Vendors who choose to write a single driver that supports legacy and WBDI should be aware that to work properly with the Windows Biometric Framework, the driver must support exclusive access.
 When exclusive access is disabled, the driver functions as a legacy driver.
 To review how to set the Exclusive value in the registry, see [Installing a Biometric Driver](installing-a-biometric-driver.md).